Tlevi308/WORD2VEC/README.md

-# WORD2VEC
+# WORD_EMBEDDING
-WORD2VEC method - Marching problem
+WORD2VEC method - Sarching problem

 Used API OpenAI - Embedding
-The goal is to figure out what the best size for embedding - api openai
+The goal is to figure how to work with embedding - api openai